GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 You can find answers to common questions in our [FAQ](../contribute/faq.md).

-## See our roadmap

-Haneul is evolving quickly.
-See our [Developer Experience Roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/DEVX_ROADMAP.md) for the planned updates over the next 30 days.

 ## Join the community

 To connect with the Haneul community, join our [Discord](https://discord.gg/haneul).